-While our significant accounting policies are more fully described in Note 3 of the notes to our consolidated financial statements, management has identified the following as "Critical Accounting Policies and Estimates": Intangible Assets and Business Combinations; Impairment Testing; Valuation and Payback of Property and Equipment; and Revenue Recognition and Liabilities Due to Customers.
+While our significant accounting policies are more fully described in Note 3 of the notes to our consolidated financial statements [included within our Annual Report on Form 10-K](#), management has identified the following as "Critical Accounting Policies and Estimates": Intangible Assets and Business Combinations; Impairment Testing; Valuation and Payback of Property and Equipment; and Revenue Recognition and Liabilities Due to Customers.
 We believe that the estimates and assumptions involved in these accounting policies may have the greatest potential impact on our financial statements.